Earlier this year I had the privilege of talking to my son’s travel baseball team about some of the concepts I teach business owners.

 - Episode 68 – How vs. Who

-- If you’re ready to go all in on yourself, master your inner game and create true freedom, join me in The Scalability Factor™.
-Just a couple of more weeks before the new year and the ALL IN challenge kicks off, exclusively in the program.
+- If you’re ready to go all in on yourself, master your inner game and create true freedom, join me in the Scale to Seven® Mastermind.

 Welcome to scale to seven, your behind the scenes look at what it really takes to scale your business to seven figures.
 I'm your host, Kathryn Binkley business and leadership coach for online entrepreneurs.
 Here's what I know, building a business that will generate millions requires the Mindset, Strategy and Action of a future seven figure CEO, starting now, ready to scale to seven.
 Let's go.